maciej-ka/learning-notes/react3.md

 All the views that cared about that state, rerendered on change.
 its render function was something for users to override

-Angular
+#### Angular
 opinionated and not minimal
 Misko presentation barefoot
 idea was: what if html would be more powerful
+it was a true framework
+and it fitted well backend developers
+who were given task to work on frontend

+Problem was: Angular loved two way data binding
+view was updated when the model changed
+but also model changed when the view changed
+this was hard to follow, but also expensive
+as Angular had scan you app looking for state changes.